gortc/ftp/README.md

 This library is distributed under the terms of the MIT License.
 See the included file for more detail.

-## Contributing

-All suggestions and patches welcome, preferably via a git repository I can pull from.
-If this library proves useful to you, please let me know.

 ## Further Reading